redstrate/redstrate.com/README.md

 ### Art

 The art gallery is defined via JSON (in `art`, and other directories in site root) and uses Python to generate the front-matter Markdown files that Hugo consumes.
 To refresh the gallery, re-run `scripts/gen_art.py`.

+## License

+The content of this website is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+There may be other copyrighted works showcased on this website that are licensed differently.

+The Hugo themes of this website is licensed under the MIT license.